alone-as-a-god/SudokuSolver/ReadMe.md

 # Sudoku Solver

-As one might guess, Sudoku Solver is a tool to solve Sudoku's.
+Sudoku Solver is a tool to solve Sudokus by locating the Sudoku board in pictures and then filling out the empty cells.

 It uses a form of backtracking to solve the puzzle.

 ## Usage